TGianella/TGianella/README.md

 ### Hi there 👋

 My name is Théo Gianella.
 I'm a former PhD candidate in French literature and aspiring developer.
-Currently, I'm wrapping up a bootcamp in web development at The Hacking Project.
+I freshly completed a 6 months bootcamp in web development at The Hacking Project.
 I am very curious about all fields of development and am looking to widen my skillset, with a preference for back-end and DevOps !

 I freshly released my (humble) first npm package : a small CLI program to easily and smoothly create new React components.
 You can find it [here](https://www.npmjs.com/package/@tgianella/create-react-component-cli) ! :tada: